hwakabh/bennu-official.page/README.md

 % python manage.py runserver 8001
 ```

-In case, when you need to emulate WSGI server same as production on local environment, you should use `gunicorn` command directly. \
+In case, when you need to emulate WSGI server same as production on the local environment, you should use `gunicorn` command directly. \
 Please visit [Gunicorn repository](https://github.com/benoitc/gunicorn) for more information, including command line options.

 ```shell